 Study and Drug Regimen Study Design and Demographics Sample Size and Study Duration End Points Results vs placebo Rotigotine doses were started at 4 mg/24 hours and titrated up by 2 mg weekly to a maximum of 16 mg/24 hours.
 Pramipexole was started at 0.375 mg/day, doubled in the first week, followed by weekly increases of 0.75 mg/day up to a maximum of 4.5 mg/day. stable doses of any concomitant antiparkinsonian medication prior to enrollment and had motor fluctuations of the "wearing-off" type with average ≥2.5 hours daily spent in "off" state time spent "on" without troublesome dyskinesias, number of "off" periods, motor status after morning wake-up (on with or without troublesome dyskinesias or "off"), UPDRS Part II and III scores in all parameters.
 However, there were no significant differences between rotigotine and pramipexole in all measured parameters.
 Absolute "on" time without troublesome dyskinesias was significantly greater with rotigotine (P =0.0003) and pramipexole (P =0.0007) compared to placebo; however, there was no significant difference between active treatments (P =0.7980).
 The number of "off" periods was significantly lower with rotigotine (P =0.001) and pramipexole (P =0.0006) compared to placebo, although no differences between active treatments were reported (P =0.8478).
 Motor status after wake-up was significantly improved for both rotigotine (P =0.0101) and pramipexole (P =0.0242); however, there was no difference between active treatments (P =0.6710).
 Time "on" without troublesome dyskinesias was significantly improved in both the rotigotine (P =0.0429); however, there was no difference between active treatments (P =0.5825).
 There were statistically significant improvements in UPDRS Part II score in both the rotigotine group (P =0.0001) and pramipexole group (P <0.0001) compared to the placebo group, with no difference between the rotigotine and pramipexole groups (P =0.0001).
-Similarly, significant improvements in UPDRS Part II score occurred with both active treatments compared to placebo (P <0.0001for both); however, there was no difference between the rotigotine and pramipexole groups (P =0.1874).
 Giladi et al 40 Rotigotine transdermal patch 8 mg/24 hours vs DB, MC, PC, PG, RCT Patients with early-stage Parkinson's N=561 24 weeks Primary: UPDRS responder rates (≥20% improvement in UPDRS Part II+III scores) Primary: Treatment with the rotigotine resulted in a significantly higher proportion of responders compared to treatment with placebo (52 vs 30%; P <0.0001).
 The responder rate in the ropinirole arm was 68% (P <0.0001 compared to placebo).